pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Generally a move that faints the ai will have the highest score.
 Exceptions are TrickRoom, Protect and Palafin-Zero with Flip Turn.
 * If a move would fail if used by AI it will get a -20
 * For further information See AI_CalcMoveEffectScore

-## Tera calcs (Relevant for Tera/Stella Island)
-* If AI mon has a Tera type while in party or field it will do calcs as if it already terastallized (including Tera Blast)
-* Calcs for Player mon happen only when actually terastallized (including Tera Blast)

-## Mid turn switch (logic same as post ko switch in)
-* If AI has baton pass it will only switch with baton pass
-* If AI does no damage 50/50
-* If under Encore 50/50

-## Future Sight
-* Seen as a zero damage move (including party) but score is considered neutral unless a future attack is active
-* If AI is faster and faints to player +3
-* If AI is slower and faints in 2 hits to player +3

 ## Status Moves
 * For the following checks order matters